A survey of some of the very human and vaguely embarrassing conditions that stalk men. And just to be fair, we have a women’s edition, too.

 10. How Men Become Mad Scientists

 The same hormonal forces that lead to balding are behind the growth of crazy-professor hair in your eyebrows, ears and nose.
-An increase in the hormone DHT causes hair follicles in these areas to get larger as you age, allowing thicker, longer hair to grow in, says dermatologist Adam Friedman of the George Washington University School of Medicine and Health Sciences.
+An increase in the hormone DHT causes hair follicles in these areas to get larger as you age, allowing thicker, longer hair to grow in, Friedman says.
 Try this...

 Trim them.
 The simplest solution for that Woolly Willy look is a few careful snips with a round-tip nail scissors.
 Do your manscaping in a well-lit bathroom with a magnifying mirror.